Manta-Network/docs/docs/manta-pacific/Tools/Node Providers.md

 - RPC URL: [https://pacific-rpc.manta.network/http](https://pacific-rpc.manta.network/http)
 - Websocket URL: [wss://pacific-rpc.manta.network/ws](wss://pacific-rpc.manta.network/ws)

-## DRPC
+## dRPC

-[DRPC](https://drpc.org/) offers access to a distributed network of independent third-party partners and public nodes for Manta Pacific.
+[dRPC](https://drpc.org/) offers access to a distributed network of independent third-party partners and public nodes for Manta Pacific.
 They provide a free tier that allows for an unlimited amount of requests over public nodes, or a paid tier which provides access to all providers, as well as other additional features.

 - RPC URL: [https://manta-pacific.drpc.org](https://manta-pacific.drpc.org)